Emirhan3540/Emirhan3540/README.md

 - 👋 Hi, I’m @Emirhan3540
 - 👀 I’m interested in Python,Html5,Vb.net,Asp.net
-- 🌱 I’m currently learning SWIFT
+- 🌱 I’m currently learning Devops
 - 💞️ I am looking for a job where I can code remotely.
-- 📫 How to reach me : emirhanie21@gmail.com
+- 📫 How to reach me : emirhan.koeln@gmail.com

 <!---